puppetlabs/puppetlabs-cd4pe_deployments/REFERENCE.md

 Type: Ruby 4.x API

-Get information about a Puppet Enterprise node group
+Pin a list of nodes to an environment group

 #### `cd4pe_deployments::pin_nodes_to_env(Array $nodes, String $node_group_id)`

 The cd4pe_deployments::pin_nodes_to_env function.

-Returns: `Object` JsonSuccess
-{ success }
+Returns: `Object` * success [Boolean] whether or not the operation was sucessful

 ##### `nodes`